 This asset is an historical mining museum.
-It was valued at 31 March 2014 using depreciated replacement cost.
-There were no additions during the year.
+It was valued at 31 March 2015 using depreciated replacement cost.
 The Authority's Museum also holds a collection of historical items which are not recognised on the Balance Sheet as cost information is not readily available and the Authority believes that the benefits of obtaining the valuation for these items would not justify the cost.
 Nearly all the items in the collection are believed to have a value of less than £50 each and as far as the Authority is aware no individual item is worth more than £500.